Pope Francis took vital steps on abuse, but it will be up to his successor to ensure reforms are enacted

 He showed, too, that he was willing to take action against groups within the Catholic Church where abuse had occurred, and brought in rules to try to prevent new groups being set up without proper oversight.
 He took time to meet victims and looked for ways to help them find justice.

-The abuse crisis in the Catholic Church exposed deep cultural and systematic failings.
+The abuse crisis in the Catholic Church exposed deep cultural and systemic failings.
 Francis’ renewal efforts, including his convening of worldwide synod assemblies, sought to build more accountability and transparency.

 Despite his mistakes, Francis took some vital steps in tackling the scourge of abuse.